metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Ruleset.ComputerInfo.md

 ### [Resolve-Host](Resolve-Host.md)

-Resolve host or IP
+Resolve host to IP or an IP to host

 ### [Select-IPInterface](Select-IPInterface.md)

-Get network adapter IP configuration
+Select IP configuration for specified network adapters

 ### [Test-NetBiosName](Test-NetBiosName.md)